Nachtfeuer/concept-web-ui/README.md

 You can see current stories and tasks in the file **data.json**.

 ## The first steps
-We require an index.html.
-Just a few lines an AngularJS and Bootstrap are known.
+You require an index.html.
+Just a few lines an AngularJS and Bootstrap are known there.
-Of course there are tools to organize that all those dependencies are installed locally but as a start we can live without accessing the dependencies in the web.
+Of course there are tools to organize that all those dependencies are installed locally but as a start you can live without accessing the dependencies in the web.

-Next we require the module (application) and at least one controller.
+Next you require the module (application) and at least one controller.
 The module you find in **concept.js** and the controller in **story.js**.
 Ensure that you include it in your index.html in that order.

 The story controller is very simple.
-We load the JSON and assign it to the controller field.
+You load the JSON and assign it to the controller field.
 You have to use the apply mechanism as you can see there.

 The table has finally just one data row definition with the attribute **ng-repeat**